Fractional CTO cost in 2026: real pricing

 How much does a fractional CTO cost per month?

 The market range is £1,200 to £20,000 per month depending on scope, seniority, and volume.
 For embedded fractional CTO engagements that build working systems alongside strategic work, the typical range is £2,000 to £8,000 per month.
-At twohundred.ai we charge £2k for Foundation, £3.5k for Growth, and £5k for Dominance.
+At twohundred we charge £2,000 for Foundation, £3,500 for Growth, and £5,000 for Dominance, all fixed monthly with no equity and no notice period.

 Is a fractional CTO worth the cost?

 For SMEs between £500k and £5m revenue with technology-dependent operations, yes.
 The cost typically pays back within the first quarter through SaaS rationalisation savings, built revenue systems, and prevented architecture mistakes.
-The alternative, making technology decisions without senior oversight, costs more in the long run.
+The alternative, making technology decisions without senior oversight, costs far more in the long run because the expensive errors surface months after they are made.

 What should I get for £2,000 per month?